top of page

 • Read the articles in the Advice section for information on a variety of hiking, camping, and backpacking topics

-• Visit the Latest Videos to see where I've been or reviewed lately.
+• Visit my YouTube channel Amputee Outdoors to see the Latest Videos and catch up on where I've been or reviewed lately.

 And of course, don't forget to check out my YouTube channel, Amputee Outdoors to see all my adventures, tips and tricks, and reviews.
 Thanks for visiting!